 One of our favorite parts of the Cultivate community is that there are college gals and grandmas alike who use PowerSheets—how cool!
 The unifying factor of everyone here is that we want to use our time with no regrets, and we have a desire for change.
 If that's you, too, this is where you belong!
 I personally love learning from people both younger and older than me, so this aspect of our community delights me to no end.

-Since our 2019 graduates are just beginning to settle into life off-campus, I thought now would be a perfect time to offer a few thoughts from our team and the Cultivate community.
+Since college graduates are just beginning to settle into life off-campus, I thought now would be a perfect time to offer a few thoughts from our team and the Cultivate community.
 Here goes, and I’d love to hear from you in the comments!

 1. Revel in your scrappy season.
 I recently looked back at a few photos of our first apartment and was reminded how frugally we lived in that season.
 We didn’t have a washer or dryer.
 Our mattress was on the floor.
 There was more than one table made out of a cardboard box :) But it was fine!
 Your early twenties are the PERFECT time to live below your means, because your peers are mostly doing the same (which means less pressure to keep up with the Joneses).